Streptomyces scabiei: Similar species

 At least four other species of Streptomyces also cause diseases on potato tubers.
-The most widespread species other than S. scabies are S. turgidiscabies and S. acidiscabies, which can be distinguished based on their morphology, the way they utilise food sources and their 16S RNA sequences.
-Unlike S. scabies, S. acidiscabies is predominantly seed-borne rather than soil-borne and be suppressed using insecticides and nematicides, suggesting that microfauna play a role in its transmission.
+The most widespread species other than S. scabiei are S. turgidiscabies and S. acidiscabies, which can be distinguished based on their morphology, the way they utilise food sources and their 16S RNA sequences.
+Unlike S. scabiei, S. acidiscabies is predominantly seed-borne rather than soil-borne and be suppressed using insecticides and nematicides, suggesting that microfauna play a role in its transmission.
 In 2003 three other species of Streptomyces that cause common scab symptoms were isolated in Korea and named S. luridiscabiei, S. puniciscabiei and S. niveiscabiei.
-They differ from S. scabies by having spores that are of different colours.
+They differ from S. scabiei by having spores that are of different colours.
 S. ipomoea causes a similar disease on sweet potato tubers.

 There are also other species of Streptomyces found in scab lesions on potato tubers that do not cause disease.
 16 distinct strains have been isolated from tubers and based on a genetic analysis of them, they are most similar to S. griseoruber, S. violaceusniger, S. albidoflavus and S. atroolivaceus.